The pain train had left the station with myself as an unwilling passenger, destination unknown.

 But all that was in the future.
 For now, I was happy that travel insurance had approved a business class upgrade for myself and my newfound ‘carer’ Kris, a generous soul and fellow writer and runner whom I’d shared the first 10km of the aforementioned run with.
 We hadn’t met before arriving in Bangkok but had bonded over mutual joy, running the streets of a foreign city amongst a lively crowd of supporters and 13,000-plus runners wearing their own ambitious running goals like a superhero cloak.
 I was immensely grateful to have such a terrific travel buddy for the leg back to Australia, negotiating wheelchair assist between flights while being a source of reassurance.
 So too, the people in Thailand who couldn’t have done more to alleviate the situation.

 Arriving home, despite the limitations of a moon-boot, being dosed up with meds and unable to drive away from the isolated acreage I called home, I hoped to fast track my ankle recovery and be running again soon.
-My Mum, sister and friends came to the rescue as I came to terms with my limited mobility then blood clots.
-Soon succumbing to deep, dark bouts of depression I confess that waking up in the morning held little appeal.
+After five days in hospital, my Mum and sister flew from the other side of the country, nearby friends came to the rescue as I came to terms with my limited mobility from a broken ankle then these pesky bloody blood clots.
+I soon succumbed to deep, dark bouts of depression where I confess that waking up in the morning held little appeal.

 With the latest unscheduled A&E check-in a few days ago cutting short a run squad session, I followed up with another radiation-laced iodine dose pumped into my lungs to find out what the heck was going on.
 Two days later I fronted up at the start line of the Coral Coast Triathlon.
 It wasn’t pretty.
 Though I achieved one of two simple goals which was to complete the course and avoid the paramedic station.